Offering an MTI trainee a post at your hospital

 Please note that the New Starters Report is a legal requirement from UKVI and is a condition of the Academy issuing a CoS.

 End of placement / Transfer to another hospital

 You will need to complete an online MTI Exception Report which will be submitted to the MTI department at the Academy of Medical Royal Colleges, if an MTI trainee in your hospital:

 - Has been absent from work for more than 10 days without permission

 - Is moving to a different hospital within your trust

 - Has breached the terms and conditions of their leave

 - Has been engaged in criminal activity

-Please ensure an AoMRC End of MTI report is completed and returned as soon as the the MTI trainee resigns or completes their placement.
-This is needed for quality assurance purposes to enable monitoring of MTI completion rates within the scheme and for UKVI to cancel the tier 5 visa accordingly.
+If the MTU Trainee has reached the end of their MTI placement or has resigned and left the post please ensure an AoMRC End of MTI report is completed and returned within 10 days of their final day in post.
+Please also ensure you notify the RCOG MTI Office at email@example.com This is needed for quality assurance purposes to enable monitoring of MTI completion rates within the scheme and for UKVI to cancel the tier 5 visa accordingly.

 Upon receipt of completed End of MTI report the RCOG MTI Office will then be able to issue an MTI certificate / letter to cover time spent in MTI training to the doctor.